herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 tags: [React]
 lang: en-EN
 ---
 Tutorial for Beginners.
 Create and build your first React.js app.
 Deploy to the web in the fastest way possible.
-This process should take less than 30 minutes to complete.
+The process should take less than 30 minutes to complete.
 Follow these instructions:

 1. Install Node.js
 Download your version of Node from <https://nodejs.org/en/download/> and click to install it.